 Open house vs. showing: What’s the difference?

-In the broadest sense, a showing is a private viewing of your home and an open house is a more public one.
+At its most basic definition, a showing is a private viewing of your home and an open house is a more public one.

 In a showing, a buyer’s agent reserves a time for their client(s) to privately tour your home.